Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 Note that `TrustServerCertificate=true;Encrypt=false` is used in the connection string due to breaking changes in _Microsoft.Data.SqlClient_ as described in [this issue](https://github.com/dotnet/SqlClient/issues/1479).
 The same is also present in the default value of the connection string template.
 This configuration would be a security hole in production environment, but it's safe for testing and development.

 The default value of `ContainerSnapshotPath` is `"/data/Snapshots"` so you can omit that.

+## Using PostgreSQL and MySQL (or MariaDB)

+While the snapshot functionality is only supported for SQLite and SQL Server databases, you can still run tests that connect to a PostgreSQL or MySQL (MariaDB) database.

+This doesn't need any special care, just configure the suitable connection strings when running the Orchard setup.
+If you're running multiple tests with a single DB then also take care of setting the database table prefix there to a value unique to the current execution of the given test.
+Note that due to the lack of snapshot support for these DBs, you won't be able to use `ExecuteTestAfterSetupAsync()` from your tests.

+For an example of how you can set up a test suite to run tests with all DB engines supported by Orchard (in GitHub Actions), see [this pull request](https://github.com/OrchardCMS/OrchardCore/pull/11194/files).